median-man/leaflet-heatmap-demo/README.md

 # Leaflet Heatmap Demo

 Demo for creating a heatmap.
 Uses Leaflet and heatmap.js to produce a heatmap of the top 1000 US Cities by population.
+See a live demo [here](https://median-man.github.io/leaflet-heatmap-demo/).

 ![heatmap screenshot](assets/screenshot.png)